What is the Seita Scholarship?

 - Amazing staff members in other WMU departments and programs.

-The Seita Scholars program staff and Seita Scholars peer leaders work to level the playing field in seven life domains.
+The Seita Scholars program staff and Seita Scholars peer mentors work to level the playing field in seven life domains.
 Some examples of challenges faced by college students from foster care are:

 - Academics: Foster youth change high schools twice as often as non-foster youth, and as a result are more likely to be behind in English, math and science; trauma from childhood can compromise memory and ability to pay attention, thus interfering with learning.